Brown University Band: History and traditions

 The Band was founded in 1924 by Irving Harris, a freshman who was shocked to find that the University had no band.
-This established a tradition of a student-run organization that currently has University practice space and a faculty advisor (currently Karen Mellor), but is primarily driven by its student leadership.
+This established a tradition of a student-run organization that currently has University practice space and a faculty advisor, but is primarily driven by its student leadership.

 The Band creates between 700 and 1000 buttons for each football game.
 These buttons have short messages that make fun of the opposing team, usually through wordplay and stereotyping the opposing school.
 Brown Band members proudly display these buttons on their uniforms, often making large patterns out of them.
 Buttons are handed out to every fan who goes near the Band.
 During the third quarter, several bandies will walk over to the opposing team's stands and hand out buttons.
 Other bands are typically the first recipients of buttons during this time, and many band members at other Ivy League schools wear Brown Band buttons on their uniforms.